Skip to main content

 Failure to comply with these requirements can result in message rejections, blocked traffic, or even blacklisting of your Sender ID.

-At Bandwidth, we support a broad range of destinations, and that means we also navigate the varying regulatory and mobile network operator (MNO) requirements for you.
-To streamline this, we operate a two-tier KYC model: KYC and KYC+.
-You can find all the destinations we reach as well as whether a destination is KYC or KYC+ in our Global Messaging Carrier Reach Matrix.
+At Bandwidth, we support a broad range of destinations, which involves navigating the varying regulatory and mobile network operator (MNO) requirements.
+In order to meet the global compliance obligations and streamline the verification process, we operate a two-tier KYC model: KYC and KYC+.

 KYC (Basic)